Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Creating and reviewing a pull request

-  * :disappointed: = Not creating a pull request
+  * :disappointed: = Not creating and/or not reviewing a pull request
-  * :confused: = Does not mention the issues it is trying to close with a subpar description
+  * :confused: = Does not mention the issues it is trying to close with a subpar description, only partially reviews before submitting a PR
-  * :neutral_face: = Mentions related issues it is trying to close and describes the changes
+  * :neutral_face: = Mentions related issues it is trying to close and describes the changes, reviews most of the code before submitting the PR
-  * :smiley: = Mentions most related issues it is trying to close, describes most changes and the purpose of the pull request
+  * :smiley: = Mentions most related issues it is trying to close, describes most changes and the purpose of the pull request, fully reviews before submitting a PR
-  * :sunglasses: = Mentions all related issues it is trying to close, describes all changes made and passes Travis CI
+  * :sunglasses: = Mentions all related issues it is trying to close, describes all changes made and passes Travis CI, fully reviews before submitting a PR

 * Using appropriate commit messages